circleci/circleci-docs/jekyll/_cci2/executor-types.md

     machine: true
 ```

+The default image for the machine executor is `circleci/classic:latest`.
-You can specify images for the machine executor
+You can specify other images
 by using the `image` key.

+**Note:**
+The `image` key is not supported on private installations of CircleCI.
+See the [VM Service documentation]({{ site.baseurl }}/2.0/vm-service) for more information.

 ```yaml
 version: 2